alexandervantrijffel/dotnetcorewebapp/README.md

 minikube.exe start --vm-driver=hyperv --memory=1536 --hyperv-virtual-switch="New Virtual Switch" --v=7
 ```

-Test if networking is setup correctly with
+Test whether networking is setup correctly with
 ```
 minikube ssh
 ```

 A bash terminal inside the minikube VM should be opened.
 If not, check your [Hyper-V network settings](https://docs.docker.com/machine/drivers/hyper-v/#2-set-up-a-new-external-network-switch-optional).

-The Hyper-V VM can also be controlled by taking the following steps:
+The Minikube Hyper-V VM can also be controlled by taking the following steps:
 - Start 'Hyper-V Manager'
 - Double click the minikube VM
 - Login with user **docker** and password **tcuser**